yzh119/gallifrey/README.md

     resources/      # To store `.obj` models
     vendor/         # To store third-party libraries
     src/            # Source code
-    | aabb.h        # To implement the Axis-Aligned Bounding Box
+    | aabb.h        # To implement the Axis-Aligned Bounding Box.
     | colors.h      # To implement some functions related to color of pixels.
     | geometry.h    # To implement some classes and functions related to algebra and geometry.
     | image.h       # To implement a class that contains the information of the output.
     | io.h          # To implement some functions to parse `.obj` files and dump `.bmp` files.
-    | kdtree.h      # To implement the SAH-KDTree
+    | kdtree.h      # To implement the SAH-KDTree.
-    | shader.h      # To implement the Phong Shading algorithm.
+    | interpolate.h # To implement the surface interpolation algorithm.
     | texture.h     # To implement some functions that deal with textures.
     | tracing.h     # To implement Local Illuminaion and MCPT.
+    | conversion.h 	# To replace the polygons with triangles.
     | main.cpp      # Set parameters
+    | adapt/		# Source code of "Adaptive Polynomial Rendering" algorithm.

 ## Features

+- Adaptive Polynomial Rendering
 - Phong Shading
 - Anti Aliasing
 - Global / Local illumination
-- Space Medium/SAH KD-Tree
+- SAH KD-Tree
 - Multi Threading
 - Monte Carlo Path Tracing
 - Texture